lpintodesa/bartender/README.md

 The E-Bartender uses Thymeleaf's template engine and a tiny bit of JavaScript (mostly Bootstrap).

-It is deployed at https://e-bartender.net/ using Amazon Web Services's Elastic Beanstalk.
+<strike>It is deployed at https://e-bartender.net/ using Amazon Web Services's Elastic Beanstalk.</strike>